sesamiapp/devportal/docs/2-sesami-experience/1-quick-start.md

 ### Rescheduling/Reassigning

-You can use the Sesami Experience to reschedule an appointment, or reassign it to another location or resource.
+You can use the Sesami Experience to reschedule or reassign an appointment to another location or resource.<br></br>

-To achieve this, you just need to send the `appointment-id` and `management-token` to the tag:
+To achieve this, you need to send the  [`appointment-id`](/docs/sesami-experience/options/#appointment-id) and [`management-token`](/docs/sesami-experience/options/#management-token) to the tag:

 ```html {4-5}
 <sesami-experience